Breastfeeding: Getting Started

 Breastfeeding your child

 Breastmilk is the perfect food for your baby.
 It gives your baby many advantages compared with formula.
 Your milk contains just the right amount of nutrients.
-And it is gentle on your baby's developing stomach, intestines, and other body systems.
+It is gentle on your baby's developing stomach, intestines, and other body systems.

 The American Academy of Pediatrics (AAP) strongly advises exclusive breastfeeding for at least 6 months.
 Exclusive breastfeeding means that your baby has only breastmilk for 6 months.
 That means giving your baby breastmilk from your breasts or from bottles.
 Don’t give your baby water, sugar water, or formula.

-The AAP advises using pacifiers to decrease the risk of sudden infant death syndrome (SIDS).
+The AAP advises using pacifiers to decrease the risk of sudden infant death syndrome.
 For breastfeeding mothers, the AAP advises waiting until breastfeeding is well established.
 Then the pacifier isn't replacing the feedings babies need to grow.
 Well-established breastfeeding means that:

 Your baby can easily put their mouth around the nipple and latches on